8% (minimum $800) for vehicles 15% for memorabilia

 How do you bid?

 There are three ways you may bid at this auction.
-On-site bidding, online bidding, and telephone bidding.
+On-site bidding, telephone bidding and online bidding.
 Call (919) 269.5271 for complete details to these options.
-For telephone bidding - all signed paperwork must be in our office one week before the auction starts to be eligible.
+For telephone and/or online bidding - all completed, signed paperwork must be in our office one week before the auction starts to be eligible.

 What are acceptable methods of payment?